airbytehq/airbyte/docs/integrations/sources/linkedin-ads.md

 "Max try rate limit exceded..."
 ```

 After 5 unsuccessful attempts - the connector will stop the sync operation.
-In such cases check your Rate Limits [on this page](https://www.linkedin.com/developers/apps) &gt; Choose you app &gt; Analytics
+In such cases check your Rate Limits [on this page](https://www.linkedin.com/developers/apps) &gt; Choose you app &gt; Analytics.

 ## Getting started
 The API user account should be assigned the following permissions for the API endpoints: